 What if I need A SDIT Sitter?
 A: As a courtesy, please remember to contact an organization staff member, Cheri at this time no less than 3 weeks in advance that you are in need of a puppy sitter and for how long the dog will be with that person.
 That potential puppy sitter will need to fill out a puppy sitter application to be considered (underneath service dog raiser application on our website) and SDWR will need to talk to them on the phone and approve of them.
 Once approved you are good to go, however, this does not neglect your liability/responsibility of your agreement with SDWR including, but not limited to theft, death, accident or injury to the SDWR dog you have agreed to raise.
 Ultimately this is your responsibility, so, please know and trust the person you are wanting to ” puppy sit ” your dog as if it were your child.

 What Is Approved For Dogs To Play With?
-Please do not allow your dogs to play with or chew on any form of plush toy, stick/mulch, or rope toy.
+A: Please do not allow your dogs to play with or chew on any form of plush toy, stick/mulch, or rope toy.
 All of these have potential to harm your dog and potentially cause a blockage and lead to death.
 Only approved toys such as the initial ones provided and Nylabone should be in use at all times.
 Visit our nutrition page for more information.

 - What is approved for dog grooming?
 A: For information about grooming visit our nutrition page for more information.
 It is extremely important that a golden retriever is never fully shaved.
 If you are uncertain, contact your SDIT raiser coordinator.

 Does this sound interesting to you?
 Apply here to become an SDWR Service Dog In Training Raiser!